ZuoYuShen/Code-for-daily-use/README.md

 Code for daily use, such as file reading, list transform

 2019-12-13: check for link.
-2019-12-13: File reading and merging, may useful in some dataset preprocessing.
+2019-12-13: .txt File reading and merging, may useful in some dataset preprocessing.
+2019-12-13: .csv File reading and plotting, with Matplotlib and polyfit, polyval (in numpy).